SubhamDas1997/movies-on-the-tip/README.md

 Contains all the public pages of the website which consist of one page for every movie type, favourties list and details of each movie.

 ### Movie Card Item
-A card template to place title, poster of each movie along with two buttons - view movie details and add/remove from favourites list.
+A card template to place title, poster of each movie and two buttons - view movie details and add/remove from favourites list.

 # Tech Stack